Bombardment of Fort San Carlos: Bombardment

-On January 17, SMS Panther and SMS Falke were chasing a merchant schooner which had evaded the blockade and entered the lake.
+On January 17, the gunboat SMS Panther and unprotected cruiser SMS Falke were chasing a merchant schooner which had evaded the blockade and entered the lake.
 Both ships intended to enter the lake and blockade the city of Maracaibo.

 Guarding the entrance that connects the lake with the Gulf of Venezuela was the Castle of San Carlos de la Barra.
-The shallow waters that connected Lake Maracaibo with the sea were only passable for major ships in the strait that separated San Carlos from the island of Zapara, and even there a local pilot was needed to navigate the sand banks and shallow waters of the passage.
+The shallow waters that connected Lake Maracaibo with the sea were only passable by major ships in the strait that separated San Carlos from the island of Zapara, and even there a local pilot was needed to navigate the sandbanks and shallow waters of the passage.

-The captain of Panther, not knowing the bathymetry of shallow waters of the site, ran aground on sandbars between the islands of San Carlos and Zapara, near the Castle of San Carlos de la Barra (commanded by General Jorge Antonio Bello).
+The captain of Panther, not knowing the bathymetry of shallow waters of the site, ran aground on sandbars between the islands of San Carlos and Zapara, near the Castle of San Carlos de la Barra, commanded by General Jorge Antonio Bello.
 This was within range of the Castle's artillery.
-Soon after, the ships began a bombardment of the fortress and the Venezuelan troops responded.
-The Venezuelan artillerymen Manuel Quevedo and Carlos José Cárdenas, with an 80 mm Krupp cannon (by coincidence of German manufacture), scored several hits on Panther, leaving it severely damaged.
+Soon after, the ships began to bombard the fortress and the Venezuelan troops responded.
+The Venezuelan artillerymen Manuel Quevedo and Carlos José Cárdenas, with an 80 mm German-made Krupp cannon, scored several hits on Panther, leaving it severely damaged.
 After half an hour of combat, the Germans withdrew.
-In this action six people were injured in the of Castle of San Carlos.
+Six people were injured in the Castle of San Carlos.
 Three days later, on 20 January, the German protected cruiser SMS Vineta arrived from Puerto Cabello in relief of the damaged Panther.
 Vineta bombarded the Castle of San Carlos for eight hours.
 Intentionally or not, the ship's fire also reached the nearby port, killing between 25 and 40 civilians.